jonas208/GradValley.jl/docs/src/reference.md

 ```

 ## GradValley.Functional
 GradValley.Functional contains many primitives common for various neuronal networks.
-Not all functions are documented because they are mostly used only internally (not by the user).
+Not all of these functions (better said the fewest) are documented because they are mostly used only internally (not by the user).

 ```@docs
 GradValley.Functional.zero_pad_nd